RedisLabs/redislabs-docs/content/rc/databases/import-data.md

 To share and import an RDB file that is stored in a Google Cloud Storage bucket:

-1. In the Google Cloud Storage bucket, edit the file's Access Control List to give read access to Redis Enterprise Cloud:
+1. In the Google Cloud Storage bucket, edit the file's Access Control List to give read access to Redis Cloud:
     1. Select **Edit access** in the RDB file menu.
     1. Select **Add item**.
     1. Enter the user details and access: